lottekoblens/browser-technologies-2122/README.md

 <details>
   <summary>Usable</summary>

-* With CSS there is styling added and makes the content more attractive
+* CSS for more positioning elements, adding padding and margin to make everything more readable.
 * Focus state added with CSS
 </details>